Identifying Wrist Motion

 Now here’s the tricky part.
 What if we asked both players to make a DSX wrist motion from their respective positions?
 Here’s what that actually looks like:

 Amazingly, they can do it.
 But look at how different the motion looks.
 David is essentially making a deviation wrist motion, which is a side-to-side motion of the wrist, from the thumb to the pinky.
-But because David’s arm is rotated, the deviation motion doesn’t really move side to side any longer, but up in the air.
+But because David’s arm is pronated, the deviation motion doesn’t really move side to side any longer, but up in the air.
 This is how he generates the downstroke escape.

 Steve is a totally different story.
 He can’t use David’s deviation motion because the pinky side of his hand is tilted toward the guitar — he’d hit the body.
-Instead, he has to use an extension wrist motion, which is the motion that moves the wrist toward the knuckles, like you would when revving a motorcycle.
+Instead, he has to use an extension wrist motion.
+This is the motion that moves the wrist toward the knuckles, like you would when revving a motorcycle.
 This is a different wrist motion entirely, 90 degrees away from the motion that David is making.
 And yet, watching from strings perspective, the end result is the same: a diagonal picking motion where downstrokes escape.

 No matter which arm position you start with, wrist motions usually generate a shallow escape path between 10 and 15 degrees.
 For example, unlike the curved path created by USX forearm motion, Mike Stern’s USX wrist motion appears to move almost parallel to the strings in Magnet perspective: